Artemso/Push_swap/README.md

 # Push_Swap
-Push_Swap, a sorting algorithm project:
+Push_Swap, a bespoke sorting algorithm project:
 Given a list of numbers (positive and negative, no duplicates) sort it in the ascending order using Stack A and Stack B.
 The allowed operations are: